-The best final expense insurance companies in the U.S. are companies that combine great financial ratings, top level policies, with low prices.
+When it comes to final expense insurance, the best final expense insurance companies in the US are those that offer excellent financial ratings, high-quality policies, and affordable prices.

 Review of Lincoln Heritage